The checklist all business owners should complete by End of Financial Year.

-End of Financial Year is a crazy time for a lot of reasons, and sometimes important things slip through the cracks.
-This is where a good old-fashioned checklist can come in handy, to make sure you’re not missing anything important.
+End of Financial Year (EOFY) is a hectic time for business owners, for a lot of reasons.
+There’s a lot to keep track of and sometimes important things slip through the cracks.
+This is where a good old-fashioned checklist can come in handy, to make sure you’re not missing anything important!

 EOFY is also the perfect opportunity to review your financial position, your business structure (for business owners), and identify goals and areas you want to grow in the next financial year.

 It’s also that time of year when your accountant becomes a bit of a bugbear – but we promise it’s only because we have your best interests at heart.

 So grab a coffee (or something stronger), and your calendar, and start ticking off your EOFY Checklist and set yourself up for 2022-23 in all the right ways!
 You can find our downloadable checklist below.